Determining launch scope and audiences

 - Reviewing and, if possible, mitigating potential risks with the team

 Recruiting your champions

-Champions have been identified in your digital workplace strategy as the evangelists, experts, influencers, business leaders, and savvy adopters of the solution.
+Champions have been identified in your digital workplace strategy as the experts, influencers, business leaders, and savvy adopters of the digital workplace.

 - This group of users may be outside the project team but will be a key part of your successful launch and ongoing engagement.